ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

 E. The tooltips are shown when hovering over each bar.
 They can be disabled by unchecking the **Tooltip Active** option.

 .. figure:: images/protein_viewer/pv_tooltip.png
-  :alt: Protein sequence viewer toolti
+  :alt: Protein sequence viewer tooltip
   :width: 800px

   Tooltip example.